MapsPeople/docs/README.md

 #### Tips

 1. Please use feature-branches.
 That makes it much easier to review new tutorials before they're live.
-1. The folder structure determines the url structure of the sdk, guide and tutorial pages, but setting the front matter is required for the links to be displayed in the right places.
-Look in `_config.yml` and `_layouts`-folder for more info.
+1. The folder structure determines the url structure of the platform, guide and tutorial pages, but setting the front matter is required for the links to be displayed in the right places.
+Look in `_config.yml` and `_layouts`-folder to familiarize with the code.

 ### Markdown

 Jekyll uses Markdown ([cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)) for rendering posts to html.

 It uses a converter called [kramdown](https://kramdown.gettalong.org/index.html), which works the same as [Commonmark](https://commonmark.org) or [GitHub-flavored Markdown](https://help.github.com/en/articles/basic-writing-and-formatting-syntax), with some extra sprinkle on top.
 The [kramdown Quick Reference](https://kramdown.gettalong.org/quickref.html) gives an overview of the options.
-The major difference is the ability to add [block attributes](https://kramdown.gettalong.org/quickref.html#block-attributes) (aka. css classes) to elements without writing html, which we use to display tips and warnings on tutorials like so:
+The major difference is the ability to add [block attributes](https://kramdown.gettalong.org/quickref.html#block-attributes) (aka. css classes) to elements without writing html, which we use to display table of contents blocks, as well as tips and warnings on tutorials like so:

 ```markdown
 > Tip: Drink plenty of water